General Liability Insurance

 Employee injuries or workers’ compensation claims

-Professional errors or negligence
+Professional errors, advice, or negligence

 Intentional acts or wrongdoing